-If you haven't spoken to a financial professional, I suggest you speak to one.
+If you haven't spoken to a financial professional in over a year, I suggest you speak to one.
 You will likely get great insights into how you can better invest your hard-earned money.
 Further, the financial professional might uncover some financial blindspots you had no idea you had.

 I've been a DIY investor since 1995 when I first opened an Ameritrade account with my dad's help.
 The year before, he had sat me down at the breakfast table and explained what the various ticker symbols meant at the back of the local newspaper.
 I was fascinated.